Gustavo-Rodriguez/Whiskey/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). it also includes Firebase.

-Be sure to put your enviornment variables in .env as follows
+Be sure to put your enviornment variables in .env file as follows

 REACT_APP_FIREBASE_API_KEY =  "VALUE"